Christmas Eve. Table was set. Turkey cooking. Presents wrapped. I drank wine to celebrate.

 I grabbed my coat, then ran back and grabbed my phone.
-Ordered Uber.
+Ordered a Uber.
 Shoved my feet into my shoes, purse and phone were shoved in a shopping bag.
 I ran outside.
 Didn’t get far as coat was trapped in door.
-Reopen door, released coat, locked up.
-Uber rolls up.
+Reopened door, released coat, locked up as the Uber rolled up.

 “Where to?” he asked.

 Trafford Centre – Christmas Eve?
 Maybe not.
 “The Mall, then.”
-Noddingm he and off.
+Nodding, he drove off.

-Thanking him, I climb out and rush inside.
+Five minutes later, I thanked him, climbed out and rushed inside.
 The Mall was full of odd-balls.
-A four-foot tall man who walks with his right arm outstretched, a woman with the doll in a push chair.
-Loopy folks.
+A four-foot man who walked with his right arm outstretched, a woman with the doll in a push chair.
+Y’know, loopy folks.

 People poured around me.
-Last minute shoppers.
-Like me.
+Last minute shoppers, like me.
 “Where’re am I going?”
-I spoke out loud and a man looks me oddly.
-I turned and collide with a mobility scooter.
+I spoke out loud and a man looked at me oddly.
+I turned sharply and collided with a mobility scooter.

-“Ow!
-Sorry!”
-The owner scowls.
-I limped into a gift shop, dabbing blood on my knee with tissue at the same time.
+The owner scowled at me.
+I limped into a gift shop, dabbing the blood on my knee with tissue at the same time.
 What was he driving?
 A spiked chariot!!

-The tannoy bursts into life.
+The tannoy burst into life.
 “The Mall will be closing in 10 minutes.
 Please make your way towards the nearest till.”
-Groan.
+I groaned.

-Marching to the counter my eyes sweept left and righ of the measly goodies left.
+Marching to the counter my eyes swept left and right at the measly goodies left.
 “I’ll have one of those, one of those, that and this, please,” I said.

 “Do you want them gift wrapped?”

 “Thank you so much.”
-Giving her a big smile, I wish her Merry Christmas and left.
+Giving her a big smile, I wished her Merry Christmas and left.

-Check phoned again.
-Glared at screen.
-Driver is going in opposite direction.
-I rung him and directed him back.
-He’s full of apologies.
-“I’m new,” he explains.
+Checking my phone again, I glared at screen.
+Driver was going in opposite direction.
+I rang him and directed him back.
+He was full of apologies.
+“I’m new,” he explained.